-Another important diagnostic is the one dimensional velocity interferometer (1D VISAR) that is used to characterize materials at high pressure (as shown in lower middle panel in fig.18) and to synchronize the shocks driven by the x-ray drive through both the capsule and the DT fuel.
+Another important diagnostic is the one-dimensional velocity interferometer (1D VISAR) that is used to characterize materials at high pressure (as shown in lower middle panel in fig.18) and to synchronize the shocks driven by the x-ray drive through both the capsule and the DT fuel.
 This ensures that the laser pulse drives the correct sequence of shocks to assemble the fuel.
 In 2019 NIF diagnostics began the process to develop a new 2D VISAR system on NIF (2DHRV).
 This is building on the successful OMEGA High Resolution Velocimeter (OHRV) diagnostic, which has been used to study laser driven shock non uniformity, driven by ablator microstructure, on samples of plastic, beryllium and diamond.
-This diagnostic, which is described in detail in the transformational section IIIb-7, uses multiple laser pulses to provide a snapshot of the shock uniformity in the ablator with m/s velocity resolution, and will be used to measure shock uniformity at high pressures obtained in ICF implosions on the NIF towards the end of FY23.
+This diagnostic, which is described in detail in the transformational section IIIb-7, uses multiple laser pulses to provide a snapshot of the shock uniformity in the ablator with m/s velocity resolution, and will be used to measure shock uniformity at high pressures obtained in ICF implosions on the NIF.
+The MJ yield shot in Aug 2021 showed that this diagnostic needs to be placed in a room that is far enough from the chamber and shielded from high neutron fluxes to prevent neutron damage to the detectors.
+The facility mods required for this will move the completion date of this project towards the end of FY26.